-Credit card balance protection insurance — “it’s fantastic for the banker but horrible for consumers.”
-That’s exactly what I told CBC’s The National when they asked what I thought about this product.
+Credit card balance protection insurance isn’t worth it.
+“It’s fantastic for the banker but horrible for consumers.” — that’s what I told CBC’s The National when they asked my thoughts on the product.
 I didn’t hold back.

 Credit card balance insurance is rarely sought out by consumers, but sold by banks claiming it “can help pay down your balance faster and can help maintain your credit rating” if you get sick or lose your job.

-If I could have called out BULL$HIT on a CBC television news interview, I would have.
-Instead of yelling at the top of my lungs, I went on air and explained (in polite Canuck fashion) why you should avoid credit card balance protection insurance and how to protect yourself instead.
+If I could have called BULL$HIT on a CBC television, I would have.
+Instead, I went on air and explained (in polite Canuck fashion) why you should avoid credit card balance protection insurance and how to protect yourself instead.

 Here’s my interview with CBC Go Public’s Erica Johnson which aired on CBC’s The National.